sighjs/sigh/README.md

 You can see here that `glob` uses multiple tree indexes and assigns them to events according to the index of the pattern that produced them.

 ## debounce
 Combines events in the pipeline until the event stream settles for longer than the given period.
+The debounce is deactivated after sigh enters "file watch" mode (to ensure minimum build delays during development).

 ```javascript
 pipelines.js = [